 Free course: Introduction to UX Design

-After you’ve completed your study, your next step is to analyse the data.
+User research analysis involves analysing the data you’ve collected during your study.
 Analysis can be done in a variety of ways.
 The kind of analysis you choose to perform will depend on whether you’ve collected qualitative or quantitative data and what you were hoping to learn from your study.
 However, no matter what method you use, the goal of analysis is to identify the factual results of the study.
 In other words, it’s during analysis that you use the data you collected to arrive at a set of research findings.

-Those findings may be interesting but they don’t provide any real insight until you engage in synthesis.
+The findings you obtain from your analysis may be interesting, but they don’t provide any real insight until you engage in synthesis.
 Synthesis is the process of bringing all the findings from analysis together to extract insights and conclusions from the data, as well as a set of actionable recommendations for the UX design of the product.
-While analysis provides a set of facts, synthesis make those facts meaningful.
+While analysis provides a set of facts, synthesis makes those facts meaningful.

 Analysis and synthesis often happen at the same time.
 Yet, while we plan our analysis in anticipation of the questions we want to answer, synthesis is an emergent process through which we make connections and come up with possible insights as we go.
-Below, we’ll talk about analysis and synthesis separately, but in reality these processes are likely to overlap.
+Throughout this post, we’ll talk about analysis and synthesis separately, but in reality, these processes are likely to overlap.

 If you’ve conducted a quantitative study, such as a survey with yes/no or multiple choice questions, an A/B test or an eye tracking test, you will be left with a large set of numerical data.
 Depending on how the data was collected, it will either already be laid out in a spreadsheet or will have to be entered into a spreadsheet manually, where each column corresponds to one question and each row includes one participant’s answers.